ShoheiKIMURA389/Definition/index.md

 ## Thought Formalization Procedure, cher

-I’m the originator of 思想形式化手続き (Thought Formalization Procedure), cher—the world’s first copyrighted method for formalizin’ thought itself, a framework that delivers reproducibility, auditability, and intellectual transparency, and those ain’t optional niceties no more, cher, ‘cause in an age of AI-integrated decision-makin’, they’re foundational.
+I’m the one who set down 思想形式化手続き (Thought Formalization Procedure), cher—the first copyrighted way anybody’s ever tried to formalize thought itself, and what that thing does, plain and simple, is lock in reproducibility, make it auditable, and keep the whole intellectual house transparent, ‘cause that ain’t decorative trim no more, cher, not in a world where AI’s sittin’ at the decision table; that’s load-bearin’ structure.

 ## Fiction, cher